-In 2018, Registry staff:
+In 2019, Registry staff:

-- Screened 402,322 names of potential drivers for the ride-sharing companies Uber and Lyft, resulting in those companies being notified of 477 matches to registered sex offenders.
-Uber and Lyft have operated statewide since June 2017; this screening of potential drivers is required by law. - Processed 28,370 annual address verifications from registered offenders and another 41,722 changes to Registry information. - Removed 542 offenders from the Registry upon completion of their 20-year registration requirement.
+- Screened 137,997 names of potential drivers for the ride-sharing companies Uber and Lyft, resulting in those companies being notified of 175 matches to the registered sex offenders.
+Uber and Lyft have operated statewide since June 2017; this screening of potential drivers is required by law. - Processed 29,389 annual address verifications from registered offenders and another 43,867 changes to Registry information. - Removed 544 offenders from the Registry upon completion of their 20-year registration requirement.
 The law requires Level 1 sex offenders to register for two decades.
-Staff also notified the original arresting agency, the county District Attorney's Office that prosecuted the case, and the police agency with jurisdiction over the individual's most recent address upon each removal. - Removed 338 deceased offenders from the Registry after receiving proper documentation, such as a death certificate, police report, funeral home-affiliated obituary or Social Security death index. - Provided social media accounts, email addresses and internet service providers reported by registered sex offenders to 38 social networking platforms on a weekly basis.
+Staff also notified the original arresting agency, the county District Attorney's Office that prosecuted the case, and the police agency with jurisdiction over the individual's most recent address upon each removal. - Removed 339 offenders who died from the Registry after receiving proper documentation, such as a death certificate, police report, funeral home-affiliated obituary or Social Security death index. - Provided social media accounts, email addresses and internet service providers reported by registered sex offenders to 38 social networking platforms on a weekly basis.
 The state's Electronic Security and Targeting of Online Predators Act (eSTOP) allows the Registry to provide that information, upon request, to companies that have users younger than 18.
 These businesses may use the information to prescreen or remove sex offenders from their services and/or advise law enforcement of potential threats to public safety and/or violations of law.
-There is no statutory requirement for businesses to notify the Registry of any action they have taken. - Hosted four information sessions attended by approximately 40 police officers with varying levels of experience with the law so those officers - from different agencies can learn from each other and Registry staff about offender requirements and state law.
+There is no statutory requirement for businesses to notify the Registry of any action they have taken.

-2018 Enhancements
+2019 Enhancements